9 things every couple should know about mountain weddings

 Dirt is simply a part of being in the mountains.
 Over the years I’ve noticed a common thread among those on a mission to keep their dress dirt-free, they not only harbor unnecessary stress but they tend to be constantly distracted by any potential dirt, missing much of the magic of their day.

+This is the one and only day you will ever wear this dress.
 If you want to get married in the mountains, embrace the dirt.
-It’s all a part of your wedding adventure.
-Rock that little bit of dirt with pride.
+It’s all part of your wedding adventure.
 Your wedding isn’t in the city for a reason.
 You love the outdoors.
 You love the rugged, wild beauty of it all.
-Be the beautiful bride that came to the mountains to celebrate that.
+Let any dirt you acquire along the way be a sweet memory of that day you played in the mountains in a beautiful white dress with your best friend.

 5. Altitude sickness is real